Table of Contents

 This means the change of a state of matter.

 Energy is always consumed during a change of state.
-If energy is supplied during a stage boundary in one direction, the energy will get free in the other direction again.
+If energy is supplied during a phase change in one direction, energy will be released in the other direction.

 The following common terms should be known: